EleutherAI/lm-evaluation-harness/lm_eval/tasks/logiqav2/README.md

 * [x] Is the task an existing benchmark in the literature?
   * [x] Have you referenced the original paper that introduced the task?
   * [x] If yes, does the original paper provide a reference implementation?
     * [x] The original paper does not.
-There is another implementation of this task, but it seems to be designed for instruction tuned models: https://github.com/csitfun/LogiEval
+There is another implementation of this task, but it designed for instruction tuned models: https://github.com/csitfun/LogiEval

 If other tasks on this dataset are already supported:
 * [x] Is the "Main" variant of this task clearly denoted?